umakanta83/initech-webservice/README.md

 For Eg: If your input is "umakanta@gmail.com" and masking char is "*" then it will mask to "u******a@gmail.com".
 2. If it is 2 char email Id then it masks like below For Eg: If your input is "uk@gmail.com" and masking char is "*" then it will mask to "**@gmail.com".

 3.If it is 1 char email Id then it masks like below For Eg: If your input is "u@gmail.com" and masking char is "*" then it will mask to "*@gmail.com".

 4.It also check input string is valid phone number or not.
-It only supports phone number in below formats Format 1: 1234567890 (phone number with country code) Format 2:234567890(phone number with out country code) Format 3:123-567-8905(phone number with '-' separator) It doesn't support phone number separated by space " " like 123 567 8905 or with extension 5.If it is valid phone number it masks the middle three digits with provided masking character For eg:if phone number is "1234567890", after masking the new masking string will be "123***7890" If phone number is "123-567-8905" then the new masked string will be "123-***-8905".
+It only supports phone number in below formats Format 1: 1234567890 (phone number with country code) Format 2:234567890(phone number with out country code) Format 3:123-567-8905(phone number with '-' separator) It doesn't support phone number separated by space " " like 123 567 8905 or with extension.

+5.If it is valid phone number it masks the middle three digits with provided masking character For eg:if phone number is "1234567890", after masking the new masking string will be "123***7890" If phone number is "123-567-8905" then the new masked string will be "123-***-8905".

 6.This utility make sure the input string is not lost , hence if it is not valid email address or not valid phone number then it will return the input string
-7.